-How the vaccine rollout has progressed as Biden nears his 100th day
+How the vaccine rollout progressed during Biden’s first 100 days

 immediately expand access to shots,

-which remains in short supply
+which remain in short supply

 throughout much of the country.